eclipse/kiso-testing/docs/advanced_usage/remote_test.rst

 ~~~~~~~~

 The flashing is usually needed to put the test-software containing the tests we would like to run into the *Device under test* .
-Flashing is done via a flashing connector, which has to be configured with the correct binary file.
+Flashing is done via a flasher connector, which has to be configured with the correct binary file.
-The flashing connector is in turn called from an appropriate auxiliary (usually in its setup phase).
+The flasher connector is in turn called from an appropriate auxiliary (usually in its setup phase).

 Implementation of Remote Tests